jflamy/owlcms4/docs/Jury.md

 ##### Jury Member Keypad

 Each jury member must have a button keypad connected to the laptop (either directly, via a USB hub, or via Bluetooth).
-Phone and MQTT keypads are not supported for the Jury in the current version.
-See the [Refereeing](Refereeing) page for details about these devices.

 The same conventions are used as for the refereeing keypads.
 You can use the same devices for the first three jury members as for the three referees.